 Making sure you are aware of your timeframe (especially with natural light shoots during the evening) can allow you to get all the shots you are looking to achieve.

-When you have a model change a style, make sure to take a few test shots again and share with the team.
+When you have a model change a style, make sure to take a few test shots again and share them with the team.
 This will let everyone make tweaks if necessary like makeup or hair.

 Making a connection with your team